Home

 This includes the things that register our status in life.
 Our home, our car, our possessions.
 It may include our relationships.
 There is a shedding that takes place.

 And at the core of this shedding is our identity, built over decades.
-For many this is the highest cost.
+For many, this is the highest cost.

-In the descent everything we hold precious and dear that is transient will be lost to us.
+In the descent, everything we hold precious and dear that is transient will be lost to us.
 This is hard.
 Really Hard.

-At the same time it is purifying.
+At the same time, it is purifying.
 Ask anyone who has been through it and come out the other side.

 Things get real.
 Life gets simple.
 We remember once again, if we are smart, what really matters.
 We become grateful for the little things.
 The touch of the sun on our cheek.
 The hug of a loved one.
 A warm bed in any house.
 That we live in a country that is not in the grip of war or terror.
 That we wake each day and draw breath.

 Minimalism and simplicity become celebrated.
-I remember sitting in my home after my divorce when my daughter was two, with only a childs table and chairs as furniture…and I felt so light and free…all my stuff was gone…cleaning was a breeze…a whole place/space in my mind was released.
+I remember sitting in my home after my divorce when my daughter was two, with only a child’s table and chairs as furniture…and I felt so light and free…all my stuff was gone…cleaning was a breeze…a whole place/space in my mind was released.

-If you are in this stage of letting go, shedding…then you need to continue the practices that we have so far established in stage 1 and 2.
+If you are in this stage of letting go, shedding…then you need to continue the practices that we have so far established in stages 1 and 2.
 Keep your exercise routine.
 Take good care of your diet and get plenty of sleep… work with your mentor.
 Take time to be in silence each day, to come back to present time.

 As the elements that have made up your life to this point are being lost to you, the practice now includes valuing the real.
 Your relationships with friends and loved ones.
 Nature.
 Beauty.
 Your health.
 That you can move, walk, write, speak.